Neva Small: Later work

 Small has continued to act and sing in musical productions.
 In 2007 she starred in the one-woman show Neva Small: Not Quite an Ingenue, a theatrical revue based on her musical career, at The Actors' Temple.

 Her television credits include Law & Order, Law & Order: Criminal Intent, and The Hijacking of the Achille Lauro.

 Small provides "edu-entertainment" for children at Jewish community centers, discussing the background of Sholem Aleichem's stories, Marc Chagall's paintings, and the Russian Jewish experience that inspired the Fiddler on the Roof story and film.
 She has also performed as a puppeteer.

 Musical recordings

-In 1966, at the age of 14, Small recorded four singles for the MGM Records label.
+In 1966, at a young age, Small recorded four singles for the MGM Records label.

-In 2004, Small recorded her only solo album, My Place in the World (Small Penny Enterprises Records).
-This compilation of melodies that she sang during her stage and film career is noted for including "many generally obscure show tunes".
+In 2004, Small recorded her first solo album, My Place in the World (Small Penny Enterprises Records).
+This compilation of melodies that she sang during her stage and film career is noted for including "many generally obscure show tunes."
+It was followed in 2007 by a second album, "Not Quite an Ingenue."